dbrandman/Crossword/README.md

 # Known issues

-Not so much a bug per se, but I can't figure out why the `Cmd` associated with `KeyDown` in the `update` function doesn't fire when the `Msg` is interpreted.
-One would expec the `Cmd` to fire once the model is updated, not on the next model update cycle.
-This means that your information only gets broadcasted when the next event fires.
-If anyone knows why, please let me know!
+It turns out that the (Model, Cmd Msg) portion of the update cycle of Elm won't fire the Cmd if there is conditional logic.
+This version of the code will only emit your inputted information (position, letter, etc.) as the next event happens.
+This is a minor annoyance, but it's still very much useable.